Giovanni-R/hail-parser/README.md

 # ***Hail Table Parser***

+> This project has been moved to my public account [here](https://github.com/QuartzLibrary/hail_parser).

 This crate is a parser for hail tables and hail matrix tables from the [Hail project].